reverentgeek/okta.github.io/_source/_posts/2019-07-25-container-security-a-developer-guide.md

 ## Container Security Challenges

-The problem with easy is there’s usually a downside.
+The problem with easy is there's usually a downside.
 Containers may be portable and agile, but they are also insecure when misused.
 Their easy deployment makes it easy for developers to run them without proper security checks, and the use of layered images creates a large attack surface that can be hard to defend against.

 Automating security controls on containers lets you speed up your development process while keeping your development and production environments safe.